 Add-On No-Fault Insurance States

 In addition to Washington D.C, there are three add-on no-fault states that allow a driver to buy Personal Injury Protection (PIP) as an add-on or endorsement to your policy.
 These states include Arkansas, Delaware and Maryland.
 Having this add-on means you’re covered by your insurance company even if you were found at fault for an accident, up to your policy limits.
 These add-on states are not no-fault states.
 Therefore, the injured party can still sue the party at fault.

 Regardless of the type of state you live in, you always need to tailor your Auto Insurance policy to fit your needs.
 Everyone’s driving habits and insurance requirements are different and dependent on lifestyles and several other factors.
 Speak with an AIS agent today to find out what your state requires and what rate works best for you at (855) 919-4247.

-The information in this article was obtained from various sources.
+The information in this article Is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
 It should not replace manuals, instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here.
-Such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.